Sachin H. Jain: Career

 In 2012, Jain was appointed global Chief Medical Information and Innovation Officer of Merck.
 At Merck, Jain built and led the company's digital health and big data group.
-The Merck Group launched 14 partnerships with industry and academic partners around the world including the Regenstrief Institute, Harvard University, PracticeFusion, and Israel's Maccabi.
-Notably, it led one of the most successful demonstrations of clinical decision support to enhance vaccine prescribing rates.
+In 2015, Jain joined CareMore, an integrated health plan and delivery system.
+Jain left CareMore and joined SCAN Group and Health Plan, a $3.4b independent managed care company, as its president and CEO.